charlieshao5189/charlieshao5189.github.io/source/_posts/interest/2018-restaurants-list-of-2018.md

 - Website: http://www.delicatessen.no/
 - Style: Spanish Tapas
 - Visit Time: May 27, 2018
-- Shoppinglist: fried pepper, meat ball, king crab, shrimp ...
+- Shopping List: fried pepper, meat ball, king crab, shrimp ...
 - Comments: It is my first time to try tapas, very beautiful and deliciours food.
 But ti is a little expensive, one person can ear 3-4 tapas, but one tapas will cost 100nok everagely.

 ## Nydalen Bryggeri og Spiseri